Skip to main content

 Dear [Hiring Manager Name],

-On a busy pass, the difference between a smooth service and a rough one is mise en place you can trust and a commis who keeps a station stable when tickets spike.
-That is the role I want to own in your brigade.
+On a busy pass, the difference between a smooth service and a rough one is mise en place you can trust and a commis who keeps the station steady when tickets spike.
+That’s the role I want to own in your brigade.

-The fastest way I can help [Restaurant Name] is to take pressure off your chef de partie through predictable prep: labeled, portioned, and ready before the first call.
+The quickest way I can help [Restaurant Name] is by taking pressure off your chef de partie with reliable prep: labeled, portioned, and ready before the first call.

-I have five years as a commis in [Kitchen Type] kitchens, rotating between larder and garnish while covering hot prep when needed.
-On peak nights we ran about [number] covers, so my prep starts with a clear order: veg and garnish first, proteins last, sanitize in between, then a full reset before briefing.
-That routine reduced last-minute runs and stopped the “where is it?” questions.
-When we tracked waste for two weeks, my station stayed under [number]% because portions and labels were consistent.
+I have five years’ experience as a commis in [Kitchen Type] kitchens, rotating between larder and garnish and covering hot prep when needed.
+On peak nights, we ran about [number] covers.
+My prep always follows a clear order: veg and garnish first, proteins last, sanitize in between, then a full reset before briefing.
+That routine cut down last-minute runs and stopped the “where is it?” questions.
+When we tracked waste for two weeks, my station stayed under [number]% because my portions and labels were consistent.

-I also protect the pass by escalating early.
-When a late delivery arrived and the walk-in was already packed, I checked temperatures, separated anything out of range, and updated the chef de partie in one message: what was usable, what was rejected, and what I could prep instead.
+I also protect the pass by escalating issues early.
+When a late delivery arrived and the walk-in was already full, I checked temperatures, separated anything out of range, and updated the chef de partie in a single message: what was usable, what was rejected, and what I could prep instead.
 Service kept moving because the decision was made before the rush.

-I am applying because I want to grow inside a brigade that teaches standards, not shortcuts.
-My goal is to earn a chef de partie step by step: first by owning prep and support, then by taking full responsibility for a section under your methods.
+I’m applying because I want to grow in a brigade that teaches standards, not shortcuts.
+My goal is to earn a chef de partie role step by step: first by mastering prep and support, then by taking full responsibility for a section under your methods.

-If you are open to it, I would welcome a trial shift focused on mise en place and station resets.
-A few hours on prep will show how I move, how I communicate, and whether I fit your pace.
+If you’re open to it, I’d welcome a trial shift focused on mise en place and station resets.
+A few hours on prep will show you how I work, how I communicate, and whether I fit your pace.

 Sincerely,